-The addition of ubiquitin can impact on protein regulation in a number of ways including degradation, cellular localisation, protein interactions and activity.
-These modifications can have diverse effects on a number of major cellular processes such as apoptosis, cell cycle, immune regulation and DNA transcription and repair amongst many others.
+The addition of ubiquitin can impact on protein regulation in a number of ways including degradation, cellular localization, protein interactions and activity.
+These modifications can have diverse effects on a number of major cellular processes such as apoptosis, cell cycle, immune regulation and DNA transcription and repair among many others.

 - Ubiquitin is attached to lysine residues in the target protein by a series of 3 main reactions: Activation, performed by ubiquitin activating enzymes or E1’s

 - Conjugation, performed by ubiquitin-conjugating enzymes or E2’s

 The manner in which ubiquitin is added determines the outcome for the protein.
 These modifications can include:

 - Monubiquitination, the addition of a single ubiquitin to one lysine residue in the protein

 - Multi-monoubiquitination, the addition of single ubiquitin molecules to multiple lysine residues in the target protein